Aída Martínez-Gómez, PhD

-Her main areas of research include language and the law/forensic linguistics, discourse analysis/pragmatics, and translation/interpreting studies.
-In these areas, Mason has published a book, Courtroom Interpreting (2008), and a co-edited volume, The Discourse of Police Interviews (2020) with the University of Chicago Press.
-She is currently working on her next book project, Police Interrogation, Language, and the Law.
+Her main areas of research include language and the law/forensic linguistics, discourse analysis/pragmatics, game theoretic pragmatics, and translation/interpreting studies.
+In these areas, Mason has published a book, Courtroom Interpreting (2008), a co-edited volume, The Discourse of Police Interviews (2020) and has a forthcoming/under contract book, Police Interrogation, Language, and the Law, with Cambridge University Press.
 She has also published on police-lay person exchanges, covertly-taped conversations/the discourse of wiretaps, and bilingual courtroom proceedings in journals such as the International Journal of Speech, Language, and the Law, Translation and Interpreting Studies, Perspectives, Police Quarterly, Language and Communication, Journal of Pragmatics, Pragmatics, among others.
 In the spring of 2018, she was awarded a fellowship from the American Council of Learned Societies/ACLS to complete her research titled: Language at the Center of the American Justice System.
 The project examines legal institutions’ historical interpretation and enforcement of linguistic actions invoking constitutional rights; lay persons’ knowledge of how discourse is used to achieve linguistic goals in custodial settings; and the effect of law enforcement’s treatment of invocations for counsel on police interviews.

 In addition to her teaching and research, Mason has provided expert witness testimony and reports in criminal cases in the state of Georgia that involve interpreter-induced errors and police-lay person exchanges, such as the invocation of Miranda warnings and police interviews/confessions.